The Walk to Make Cystic Fibrosis History involves walks in Metro Vancouver. It raises money to help fight CF which is a life-threatening disease.

 The Walk to Make Cystic Fibrosis History is an annual event for a great cause.
 The walk celebrates and supports Canadians living with cystic fibrosis.
 The event is very accessible and easy to join.
 It’s a fundraiser that helps fund important research and care for people with the disease.

-The 21st annual Walk to Make Cystic Fibrosis History takes place in 2025 on Sunday, May 25th.
-That’s the weekend after Victoria Day.
-Continue reading for more information about this year’s event.
+The 21st annual Walk to Make Cystic Fibrosis History took place on Sunday, May 25th in 2025.
+That was the weekend after Victoria Day.
+Continue reading for more information about this past year’s event.

 Registration Details

-To register, donate and for full details about the event, visit the Cystic Fibrosis Walk website.
+Visit the Cystic Fibrosis Walk website to register, donate and for full details about the event.

 In-Person Walks

-There are five different in-person walks in British Columbia in 2025.
-The two in the Metro Vancouver region take place in Burnaby and Pitt Meadows on May 26th.
-There are also walks in Campbell River, Cranbrook and Victoria.
+There were five different in-person walks in British Columbia this year.
+The two in the Metro Vancouver region took place in Burnaby and Pitt Meadows on May 26th.
+There were also walks in Campbell River, Cranbrook and Victoria.

 Vancouver Walk